ehsanshahrabi/leaflet-challenge/README.md

 Interact with the map by zooming in or out.
 Click on the markers to view tooltips with earthquake information.

 ### Dependencies

-This project relies on the following libraries:
+This visualization relies on the following libraries:

 Leaflet.js: A JavaScript library for interactive maps.
 It is used to display the map, load the tile layer, and create the markers and legend.
 The Leaflet library is included via a CDN in the index.html file.

 D3.js: A JavaScript library for data visualization.
 It is used to fetch the earthquake data from the GeoJSON API.
 The D3 library is included via a CDN in the index.html file.

 ### Note:

-This project is for educational purposes and should not be used as a professional or production-ready solution.
+This visualization is for educational purposes and should not be used as a professional or production-ready solution.